allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 * A6 - Appears to improve with mutation, very surface accessible
 * A7 - Strong selection against tyrosine, weak selection against arginine, histidine, lysine, cysteine & glutamate.
 * A8 - Not methionine, otherwise weak selection against glycine & phenylalanine.

+### A1

+Appears to select against any residues more bulky than alanine, tolerating cysteine, glycine etc.
+It generally has a low surface accessibility.

+* NP 411 - very buried in the middle of a lobe, reasonably packed with some bulky residues nearby (several aromatics)

 ## C - Cysteine